 How Does Water Help a Plant?

 Different types of plants require different amounts of water.
 With outdoor plants, you can’t control the plants getting too much water if your area gets a lot of rain, so you need to make sure that the soil has the proper drainage, because too much water will affect plant growth just as much as too little.

 Entry of Water in a Plant

 How does water travel up a plant?
 The water a plant needs enters through the root system.
 The water then travels up a plant through the stem and into the leaves, flowers or fruit.
 The water travels up a plant through xylem vessels, which are like capillaries, that move the water into the different parts of the plant.

 What does water do for a plant in other ways?
 It helps the plant maintain the proper temperature as water evaporates.
 When the moisture evaporates from the surface area, it causes the plant to draw more water up through the roots, to replace what was lost, helping to provide a circulatory system.
 This answers the question, how does water travel up a plant.

-Now you know how does water affect plant growth and what does water do for a plant, it’s easy to remember that keeping your plant properly watered is important to its health and looks.
+Now you know how water affects plant growth and what water does for a plant, it’s easy to remember that keeping your plant properly watered is important to its health and looks.